-José Manuel Fuente of KAS team won the prize again.
-It was at stage 19, a 208 km monster stage from Andalo to Aurozo di Cadore, which include Valles, Santa Lucia, Giau, Tre Croci passes.
+José Manuel Fuente of the KAS team won the Cima Coppi prize again.
+It was at stage 19, a 208 km monster stage from Andalo to Aurozo di Cadore, which included Valles, Santa Lucia, Giau, Tre Croci passes.

 Eddy Merckx won the 1973 giro 7 min 42 sec ahead of Gimondi.
 Fuente finished in 8th place, at 26 min 6 sec.
 The movie named “Stars and Water Carriers” (directed by Jørgen Leth) tells the story of the 1973 Giro d’Italia.

-“El Tarangu” again, for a third consecutive time, a feat that no other rider has been able to accomplish to date.
+“El Tarangu” again, for a third consecutive time, won the Cima Coppi prize – a feat that no other rider has been able to accomplish to date.
 Only José Jaime González, the Colombian rider was able to win the prize three times, but he didn’t make it three-in-a-row.

 But he kept attacking.
 He won stage 16.
-At the 20th stage, ten kilometers from the top of tre Cime, Fuente attacked and won the stage.
+At the 20th stage, ten kilometers from the top of the Tre Cime, Fuente attacked and won the stage.

 Eddy Merckx was the overall winner just 12 seconds ahead of Baronchelli (it wasn’t the smallest winning margin, in 1948, Fiorenzo Magni won with 11 seconds over Ezio Cecchi).
 Fuente was fifth, 3 min 22 sec behind Merckx.

 The documentary movie named “The Greatest Show on Earth” (by Michael Pfleghar and Hans Gottschalk) tells the story of the 1974 Giro d’Italia.